Modern History of Bihar

 2. Bihar Provincial Kisan Sabha was formed in 1929 by Swami Shajanand Saraswati to mobilize peasant’s grievances against Zamindars atrocities of occupancy rights.

 3. United Political Party was formed by Zamindars to suppress peasants.

 4. Bihar Kisan Sabha was formed in 1933.

 5. All India Kisan Sabha was formed in 1936.
 Swami Shajanand Saraswati was President and NG Ranga was made secretary.

-6. Pandit Yamuna Karjee and Rahul Sankrityayan who was followers of Swami Shahjanand Saraswati started Hindi weekly “Hunkar” in 1940 which became the mouthpiece of agrarian and peasant movement in Bihar.
+6. Pandit Yamuna Karjee and Rahul Sankrityayan who was followers of Swami Shahjanand Saraswati started the Hindi weekly “Hunkar” in 1940 which became the mouthpiece of the agrarian and peasant movement in Bihar.

 Bihar Socialist Party

 1. It was formed in 1931 by Ganga Sharan Sinha, Rambriksh Benipuri and Ramanand Mishra.